shogowada/scala-json-rpc/examples/jsonRpcFunction/README.md

 - You can pass functions as parameter by using `JsonRpcFunctionN` type.
 - To use function as parameter, you need to use `JsonRpcServerAndClient`.
-- Invoking `JsonRpcFunction` sends just another JSON-RPC request.
+- Invoking the function sends just another JSON-RPC request.
-    - Your function need to return either `Unit` or `Future`.
+    - Your function needs to return either `Unit` or `Future` just like API methods.
-- If you pass the same function reference on client side, it will be the same function reference on server side too.
+- If you pass the same function reference from client, it will be the same function reference on server too.
-- :exclamation: **You need to manually dispose the function when you no longer need it.**
+- :exclamation: **You need to manually dispose the function when you no longer use it.**